 Chopin The Course celebrated the 200th anniversary of the birth of Fryderyk Chopin.
 A crew of Polish students embarked on a four-month voyage to meet their European neighbours.The young Polish ambassadors arrived in London for the Thames Festival.

-Anna Maria Stańczyk gave 3 Chopin concerts at the Festival in
+Anna Maria Stańczyk gave 3 Chopin concerts at the Festival in September 2010 in

 St Katherine’s Dock, Tower Bridge, London.